 Academic calendar

-Class begins September 14, 2020
+Class begins September 13, 2020

-Class ends December 11, 2020

-Syllahus

-Class ends December 11, 2020
+Class ends December 10, 2020

-Class begins September 14, 2020

-Prerequisites/requirements Constitutional Law Expected learning outcomes • Knowledge of

-Knowledge and understanding:

-This course's aim is to make students familiar with the fundamental aspects of comparative law methodology and the basic aspects of contemporary constitutionalism in Western democracies, countries in transition to democracy and beyond.
+Syllabus Prerequisites/requirements Constitutional Law Expected learning outcomes Knowledge and understanding: This course aims to make students familiar with the fundamental aspects of comparative law methodology and the basic aspects of contemporary constitutionalism in Western democracies, countries in transition to democracy and beyond.
 In this context international migration is a growing phenomenon involving the international community as a whole and engaging Member States in the protection of human rights.
 Analyzing migration as a crosscutting topic and understanding the challenges faced both by migrants and Member States is crucial for the development and implementation of national policies compliant with international human rights standards.

-Applying knowledge and understanding:

-Students shall be able to understand the notions acquired during the course and to apply them to the current issues and ongoing case law in a comparative law perspective.
-This course's aim is to show them that, by revealing how other systems address similar problems, comparative constitutional law gives us a better purchase on our own legal system and legal culture.
-This course's aim is to push them to evaluate the foundations of individual legal systems, and to explore migration management - or governance - as well as its legal, political and ethical connotations.

-• Making informed judgments and choices:

-Students shall be able to make accurate judgments on the main comparative constitutional law issues.
+Applying knowledge and understanding: Students shall be able to understand the notions acquired during the course and to apply them to the current issues and ongoing case law in a comparative law perspective.
+This course aims to show them that, by revealing how other systems address similar problems, comparative constitutional law gives us a better purchase on our own legal system and legal culture.
+This course aims to push them to evaluate the foundations of individual legal systems, and to explore migration management-or governance - as well as its legal, political and ethical connotations.
+Making informed judgments and choices: Students shall be able to make accurate judgments on the main comparative constitutional law issues.
 Students shall be able to assess the importance, but also the critical points, of the comparative methodology.
-This course's aim is to provide them with a critical understanding of the strengths and limits of constitutional law in regulating social and political processes.
+This course aims to provide them with a critical understanding of the strengths and limits of constitutional law in regulating social and political processes.
 Communicating knowledge and understanding: